yochaigal/cairn/wip/2e/wilderness-exploration.md

 - Hunt, fish, or forage for food.
 Each person involved has a 3-in-6 chance of collecting 1d4 rations worth.
 Characters with relevant experience can increase the chances of success or negate the roll entirely.

 ### **Make Camp**
 - The party stops to set up camp.
-Each party member (and their animals) consume a ration.
+Each party member (and their mounts) consume a ration.
-- A **Watch** rotation is set (typically 2 hours).
-If no rotation is possible, the character standing guard does not recover **Fatigue** and is _deprived_ until they can rest properly.
+- A **Watch** rotation is set from each party member.
+If a rotation is not possible, whomever stands guard gains a **Fatigue** and is _deprived_ until they are able to rest properly.
 - The **Warden** rolls on the [Events Table](#events).
 - Party members that were able to rest remove all of **Fatigue** from their inventory.